-Given how accounting reviews often mean very bad news, we can surmise that the lack of trust going forward may be responsible for such a large loss in share price.
+Accounting reviews often mean very bad news.
+We can surmise that the lack of trust going forward may be responsible for such a large loss in share price.

-The name Saatchi is synonymous with advertising in the UK having been behind some memorable ad campaigns.
+The name Saatchi is synonymous with advertising in the UK.
+It has been behind some memorable ad campaigns.
 The shares have been listed since 2004 and up until now have produced some good returns for longer-term holders.
-The share price went as low as 26p back in 2009 at the end of the last global financial crisis, but over the next 10 years would deliver a 10-fold increase in price.
+The share price went as low as 26p back in 2009 at the end of the last global financial crisis.
+Over the next 10 years it would deliver a 10-fold increase in price.

 What’s gone wrong at M&C Saatchi?

 The bad news comes in a morning RNS.
 When the title reads ‘Accounting Review’ it almost certainly is going to be bad.
 The only crumb of comfort is that we get straight to the point.
 The accounting review:

 M&C Saatchi today announces that, following the findings of an independent review by PwC, the Company will make adjustments of £11.6 million to its results, to be apportioned between its 2018 and 2019 financial results.
 The Company also provides an update on the actions that have been taken to strengthen its financial systems and controls.

 This accounting review is nothing new and was referred to in the August update.
 The level of adjustments was not, and has risen to the £11.6m we see today.
 This is also a very expensive affair for the company. £1m of legal costs will be booked as exceptional expenses.